Home Members Events Audition History Repertoire Booking Links Recordings Email

 In our second year, we performed on parents' weekend with the other MIT groups, and we performed at the General Assembly of Combined Jewish Philanthropies with another new group, Kol B'yachad (Brown).
 In January, we visited Yale to perform with Magevet.
 By the spring, we were able to put together a long enough program to host our own concert.

 Meet Techiya, fall 96.
 This year, we hosted a fall concert at which the two newest Boston area Jewish a cappella groups, Kol Echad (BU) and Shir Appeal (Tufts), performed with us.
 Also in November, we performed at Hebrew College together with all five of the Boston area Jewish groups.
 In March, we performed at BU with Kol Echad, Kol Hakavod (Michigan), and Beat'achon, a semi-professional group from New York.
-We will soon be giving our first paid concert, for the Boston Chapter of the Womens' Division of the American Technion Society, and are preparing to record our first album.
+Our first paid concert was for the Boston Chapter of the Womens' Division of the American Technion Society.
+Later we recorded our first album, Half-Life, which came out in 2002.